D1lie/D1lie/README.md

   </a>
 </div>

 <img width="28%" align='right' src="https://github.com/user-attachments/assets/e78e13fd-8c84-4c21-9471-79d5374d4a15">

-<h1 align="center">hyy! 👋, I'm alastor</h1>

 <h2 align="left">
-  Hi there
+  hyy!, I'm alastor
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-<h3 align="center">A hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
-With a strong passion for technology and expertise in penetration testing, vulnerability assessment and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.</h3>
+A hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
+With a strong passion for technology and expertise in penetration testing, vulnerability assessment and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.

 <details>
   <summary>More about me</summary>

 - **Name**: alastor
 - **From**: India
 - **Bug Hunter** | **Security Researcher** | **penetration tester**